CodeForBuffalo/court_watch/README.md

 1) Does it need to be integrated with an existing site?
 2) Does it need a login system for users?
 3) Google Calendar for court watch shifts?
+4) Way for people to submit historic personal stories?